firemodels/bot/Firebot/README.md

 ```
 bring fig repo up to date
-cd bot/Firebot
+cd $HOME/FireModels_fork/bot/Firebot
-./update_repo_images.sh -r /home/username/FireModels_fork
+./update_repo_images.sh -r /path_to_firebot_root
-  where `/home/username/FireModels_fork` is the directory containing the `bot` and `fig` repos.
+  where `/path_to_firebot_root` is the root directory containing the bot/Firebot directory that generated the images.
-cd bot/fig
+cd $HOME/FireModels_fork/bot/fig
-follow usual procedure to incorporate updated fig repo images into your repo and github ie stage, commit, push and do a pull request
+follow the usual procedure to incorporate updated fig repo images into your repo and github ie stage, commit, push and do a pull request

 ```